aporlowski/pi-sdr/README-Speech-to-Text.md

 [2021-07-27 15:24:00.012876] (info)   	- Stopping P25 Recorder Num [4]	TG:      21526	Freq: 8.524000e+08 	TDMA: false	Slot: 0
 ```

-When the contol channel is lost you will see the following message:
+When the control channel is lost you will see the following message:

 ```
 [2021-07-27 15:28:31.009971] (info)   	 - System Source 0 - Min Freq: 8.573275e+08 Max Freq: 8.592475e+08